 At Bond University, we carefully develop subject and program outcomes to ensure that student learning in each subject contributes to the whole student experience.
 Students are encouraged to carefully read and consider subject and program outcomes as combined elements.

 Program Learning Outcomes provide a broad and measurable set of standards that incorporate a range of knowledge and skills that will be achieved on completion of the program.
 If you are undertaking this subject as part of a degree program, you should refer to the relevant degree program outcomes and graduate attributes as they relate to this subject.

 On successful completion of this subject the learner will be able to:

-- Critically appraise the protocols of an appropriate study design.
+- Critically appraise the protocols of different primary research study designs.

-- Construct a study protocol to answer a specific primary research question.
+- Write a protocol to answer a specific research question.